 if a player tries to continue their or another players phase, the move will be checked to determine if the player has already laid a phase, is not skipped, and the card they are trying to lay actually continues the current phase being laid on.

 The PhaseLocalGame constructor initializes its PhaseState object to be a brand new game.
-The canMove method returns true unless the game is over or we’re waiting exclusively on the other player. the checkIfGameOver method checks the PhaseState to see if the game has a player who has completed all 10 phases and is out of cards.
+The canMove method returns true unless the game is over or we are waiting exclusively on the other player. the checkIfGameOver method checks the PhaseState to see if the game has a player who has completed all 10 phases and is out of cards.

 PhaseHumanPlayer